lukemcfarlane/ember-google-map-wiki/Configuration.md

 }
 ```

-All configurations described below are done in the `config/environment.js` of your application, in a `googleMap` property of `ENV`:
+All configuration options described below must be defined in the `config/environment.js` of your application, in a `googleMap` property of `ENV`:

 ```js
 ENV.googleMap = {